paulmillr/noble-curves/README.md

 ## Abstract API

 Abstract API allows to define custom curves.
 All arithmetics is done with JS bigints over finite fields, which is defined from `modular` sub-module.
-For scalar multiplication, we use w-ary non-adjacent form (wNAF) method.
+For scalar multiplication, we use [precomputed tables with w-ary non-adjacent form (wNAF)](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/).
 Precomputes are enabled for weierstrass and edwards BASE points of a curve.
 You could precompute any other point (e.g. for ECDH) using `utils.precompute()` method.

 There are following zero-dependency algorithms: